zyga/arrowhead/README.md

 process as a graph of interconnected steps.

 Traditionally, once designed, the process is implemented as a collection of functions and classes.
-Very often the original idea of the process was supposed to work lost, especially after making changes over time.
+Very often the original idea of how the process was supposed to work lost, especially after making changes over time.
 Usually it is impossible to easily reconstruct the initial idea from a complex implementation of that idea.